skybet/skybet.github.io/_posts/2015-11-26-is-client-side-rendering-ready-for-the-big-time.md

 Choosing to go with a third-party framework could be risky as we don't have ownership of their development roadmap and there are no guarantees of long term support.
 We can make educated decisions to mitigate this risk and given the main contributor to React and Redux is Facebook, it seems to be a risk that we can afford to take.
 That said, if ever we wanted to experiment with a new technology for a single part of the site, that would be very difficult indeed.

 We know the performance profile of our servers and can scale appropriately, moving more processing to the client removes any control we have over the execution environment.
-Initial performance tests show an increased usage of device CPU (which is to be expected) so for those customers on older/weaker devices there may be greater performance penalities than a server rendered approach and we may cause excessive battery drain if we aren't careful.
+Initial performance tests show an increased usage of device CPU (which is to be expected) so for those customers on older/weaker devices there may be greater performance penalties than a server rendered approach and we may cause excessive battery drain if we aren't careful.

 There's also an increased reliance on monitoring real-user data to ensure products are working as expected.
 We have very detailed logging from our servers which gives detailed visibility of their health and makes debugging issues less painful.
-When a significant amount of processing is done on a customer's device we do not have the same level of control or visiblity so triage and debugging could be much harder.
+When a significant amount of processing is done on a customer's device we do not have the same level of control or visibility so triage and debugging could be much harder.
 Equally, the sheer number of different devices and software makes it difficult to pinpoint problems precisely.

 ## How can we put this approach to the test?